The Benefits of Gratitude and 5 Simple Ways to Practice It

 2. Write thank you notes

-Another great way to practice gratitude is to write thank you notes.
+Another great way to practice a little gratitude is to write thank-you notes or a gratitude letter.
 It can be incredibly easy to forget to say thank you to the people who have helped us along the way, whether that be at home or at work.
 However, studies have shown that those who practice gratitude deepen their relationship with others.
-So, writing a small thank-you note or email not only makes us feel happier, but it can improve how others feel about us too.

 Try making it part of your weekly or monthly routine.
 Reach out to those who have helped you recently with a little note to say thank you.
 Handwritten cards and letters are always a thoughtful touch because very few of us get anything but bills through the door!
 However, you can also send emails and texts if you’re short on time.